oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 ## Prerequisites

-Create Docker network to run Admin, Managed server, and repository Database (in case needed).
+Use the docker network command to create a network for the Admin, Managed Server and optional repository database (if necessary).

 `docker network create -d bridge VdtBridge`